andres81/Model_of_the_Psyche/README.md

 The overseer component (for a lack of a better naming) checks the situation perceived by the individual continuously as well as the data stored.
 It is responsible for the emotions and triggering instincts if it deems so necessary.

+##### Data Layer

+The subconscious therefore holds a library of knowledge in the form of schematas, that are semantically linked to each
+other: Think of a tree, you think of its branches, then its leaves, then the colors they can have in its season.
+Then a forest, the childhood memories of walking through the forest, a picnic, seeing what you saw...
+This library is in the bottom layer of the psyche: the data layer.

 ### Explanation of the perceived emotions with the proposed architecture